City Unscripted

 Minoh National Park sits close enough to central Osaka for a half-day trip, but far enough to provide genuine wilderness.

-Walk along the Minoh River, and you will see maple trees on both sides of the valley.
+A walk along the Minoh River, and you will see maple trees on both sides of the valley.
 I think it's the most beautiful natural maple scenery in Japan.

 The park's waterfall provides a destination, but the journey teaches you about Japan's relationship with managed nature.
-These aren't wild forests—they're carefully maintained ecosystems balancing human access with environmental protection.
+These aren't wild forests; they're carefully maintained ecosystems balancing human access with environmental protection.

 I hike here seasonally to watch the forest change.
 Spring brings wildflowers, summer provides green shade, autumn creates that maple spectacle, and winter strips everything down to essential forms.